 Webhooks are a simple yet extremely flexible way to send data to external sources from CircleLoop.
 Webhooks make use of normal HTTP requests containing a JSON payload.

-Within the Webhooks app in your CircleLoop account, populate the Webhook URL with your endpoint URL and select the HTTP method for which you'd like to receive the request.
+Go to Settings > Notifications in your CircleLoop app, populate the Webhook URL with your endpoint URL and select the HTTP method for which you'd like to receive the request.
 Requests can be sent with your choice of a GET | PUT | POST | DELETE.

 Then select one or more event types and click "Save".